nanlin7/Isolation-Forest/README.md

 ## Overview

+The Isolation Forest algorithm isolates observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.
+The logic argument goes: isolating anomaly observations is easier because only a few conditions are needed to separate those cases from the normal observations.
+On the other hand, isolating normal observations require more conditions.
+Therefore, an anomaly score can be calculated as the number of conditions required to separate a given observation.

+The way that the algorithm constructs the separation is by first creating isolation trees, or random decision trees.
+Then, the score is calculated as the path length to isolate the observation

-The implementation is in [iforest.py](iforest.py), in this file, I defined following classes and methods: IsolationTreeEnsemble, Isolation Tree, Node classes.
+The implementation is in [iforest.py](iforest.py), in this file, I defined following classes and methods:

 <table border="0">
 <tr>